NukaDiLucca/diluccadev/content/projects/ElbitVR.md

 showInProjects: true
 ---

 A project that took 3 epic experiences, highlighting different cutting-edge products, into a single Oculus app.
-Pilot a helicopter in thick fog cutting around trees and mountainous terrain.
+Pilot a helicopter in a thick fog, cutting around trees and mountainous terrain.
 Call the shots in the veil of night to take out insurgents at a distance.
 Operate a tank through a rocky valley to cutoff enemy reinforcements.